CIndy7580/LearnGit/readme.txt

 a new branch
 aaaaaa
 bbbbb
-Creating a new branch is quick & simple.. bbbbbbbb.
+Creating a new branch is quick & simple...